 Empower frontline SCM Managers for decision making: One of the ways to tackle this new world order would be to permit frontline managers to make fast-track decisions instead of waiting for approvals.
 Management shall ensure increased bandwidth and authority without the need to escalate through formal time-consuming channels.
-Real-time monitoring and alert-based decision making will be key to achieve the same.
+Real-time monitoring and alert-based decision-making will be key to achieve the same.

 Adoption of Innovative Technology: Technology has been one of the biggest disruptors in this sector which lends an important hand to a largely scattered and unorganized industry especially in India where players like Sendit, Rivigo, Blackbuck finding traction and have shown market value through a renewed focus on technology concerted decisions by infusing it in the supply ecosystem to develop proprietary solutions using data analytics, cloud chain computing for forecasting and tracking systems to revolutionize logistics which benefits the entire value chain by making the whole process leaner.
 According to research conducted by QY Research Reports the increased adoption of cloud technology by various enterprises is the prime factor for the significant growth of the market for supply chain analytics around the globe and implementing an emphasis on digital data-driven decision making.

-Supply chain analytics: The key aspects of the supply chain would be impacted include machining, insights, visualization and security which will help in capturing and integrating supply chain data to obtain meaningful insights and provide business intelligence required to flourish and contribute to the economic growth of the organization and our country.
+Supply chain analytics: The key aspects of the supply chain that would be impacted include machining, insights, visualization, and security which will help in capturing and integrating supply chain data to obtain meaningful insights and provide business intelligence required to flourish and contribute to the economic growth of the organization and our country.
 This leads to a cascading effect which not only benefits the supply-chain but the clients associated with the value chain seeking similar services to invest in product diversification or open up new markets.

 Restructuring Logistics to improve service levels: Logistics is going to pave the way for the future with customer delight heavily dependent on faster and safer deliveries, requiring unimaginable turnaround times coupled with real-time status updates and performance inputs since the last-mile deliveries are expensive, kills profits and make or breaks your customer experience through the brand interaction journey.
-To give a superior value for money for your partners, it is imperative to win the loyalties of the customer by ensuring optimum service levels by ensuring a renewed focus on value addition like cost reductions, just-in-time capabilities, getting products to store shelves faster, new methodologies, and automation.
+To give a superior value for money to your partners, it is imperative to win the loyalties of the customer by ensuring optimum service levels by ensuring a renewed focus on value addition like cost reductions, just-in-time capabilities, getting products to store shelves faster, new methodologies, and automation.

 Amazon is one of the stalwarts of the industry showing how it’s done to the rest of the world.
 Amazon has showcased time and again that they are the undisputed pioneers of this space by depicting unparalleled levels of innovation from warehousing to inventory management to delivery.

 For example, a big part of the Warehousing success arises from the strategic location near metros or population hubs.
 If the demand permits then even mini-warehouses are set up to cater to smaller areas.
-For delivery, the omnipresence of Amazon to leverage more traditional to high tech delivery mechanisms has ensured a plethora of options for customers to choose and create deep loyalty towards their subscription-based service Amazon Prime to drive repeat purchase behaviour and offer convenience.
+For delivery, the omnipresence of Amazon to leverage more traditional to high tech delivery mechanisms has ensured a plethora of options for customers to choose from and create deep loyalty towards their subscription-based service Amazon Prime to drive repeat purchase behaviour and offer convenience.

-From Drones to Amazon-branded trucks to tie-ups with UPS/FedEx has allowed the Seattle based company to push out the product in lightning-fast times.
-Embracing technology by introducing robotics and automation to reduce stacking and storing times has made the process a lot cleaner and efficient freeing up funds, time and space with unprecedented speeds.
+From Drones to Amazon-branded trucks to tie-ups with UPS/FedEx has allowed the Seattle-based company to push out the product in lightning-fast times.
+Embracing technology by introducing robotics and automation to reduce stacking and storing times has made the process a lot cleaner and efficient freeing up funds, time, and space with unprecedented speeds.

-Apart from abovementioned measures, one has to look forward to implementing latest technologies like Machine learning algorithms, Internet of Things (IoT), Big data analytics, Artificial Intelligence (AI) etc which may help to realize business value, significantly impact costing and increase efficiency.
+Apart from the abovementioned measures, one has to look forward to implementing the latest technologies like Machine learning algorithms, Internet of Things (IoT), Big data analytics, Artificial Intelligence (AI), etc which may help to realize business value, significantly impact costing and increase efficiency.
 Improvements on the go and Agility will be the new fundamentals to drive growth and competitive advantage finding high priority on the list of long-term agendas for any organization to address the VUCA world.

 Supply Chain Management in the VUCA world – Global Scenario